Holidays, Traditions & Life Transition Services

 These are some traditional services unique to Unitarian Universalism in general and UUCM in particular:

-Flower Communion – A special UU tradition originally created in 1923 by Unitarian minister Norbert Capek of Prague, Czechoslovakia, the Flower Ceremony invites members to bring a flower to share, and in return take a flower away.
-A simple dance is performed by the youth to welcome all the flowers collected in their baskets then placed on the altar.
+Flower Communion – A special UU tradition originally created in 1923 by Unitarian minister Norbert Capek of Prague, Czechoslovakia, to honor the diversity of ways to celebrate the divine.
+The Flower Ceremony invites members to bring a flower to share, and in return be given a flower to take home.

 New Member Ceremony – we welcome new members periodically during the church year, and celebrate their joining.
 By signing the membership book and making a pledge, people commit to join the congregation, and the congregation in turn commits to supporting their membership.

 Child Dedications – A new child is brought by parents to be welcomed to the family and congregation

 Youth Coming of Age – As our youth transition through ages into adulthood, we recognize the significant milestones and eventually welcome them as adult members of the Congregation.

 Bridging – A ceremony honoring the transition from youth to adult.

 Weddings – see more about weddings on our facilities page.

 Memorials and Life Celebrations – are held to remember loved ones.